eonist/eonist.github.io/_posts/_temp/_2017-09-28-future-bright.md

 ### Peacocks feather syndrome
-The need to make something contrived in order to display wow factor, instead of solving the problem
+The need to make something with wow factor and in the process just ending up with something contrived, instead of just solving the problem.

 ### Idea bin:
 - IconMaker.app -> A drag and drop icon creator made with swift commandline + that flower pot icon 👈